Humane Options for Rodent Population Control

 Do you ever hear little feet scurrying around in your house?
 It can be unnerving to hear mice, raccoons, squirrels, or other critters making their homes in our walls, roofs, or ceilings.
 They might chew on wires and cause damage, which can be a real pain to deal with.
 Feces and urine left behind by animals can be smelly, damaging, and even spread disease.
 But are there effective, long-term solutions to controlling populations of unwanted house guests?

 Some people might call in the experts, but some pest removal services can be inhumane and use techniques that hurt other animals and the environment.
 For example, some poisons that they use, like rodenticide, can cause internal bleeding and a slow, painful death for the animals.
 Plus, if other animals such as native wildlife like hawks and eagles or domestic animals like cats and dogs eat the poisoned rodents, they can suffer too.
 That’s not good for our pets, the environment, or us.
+Click here to see the effects of anticoagulant rodenticides on the internal organs of a red-tailed hawk.

 Lead is another poison that can hurt animals.
 Eagles and other scavengers might eat animals that have been shot with lead ammunition.
 No amount of lead is safe for humans or animals, and it can cause problems with our lungs, liver, kidneys, central nervous system, and brain.
 That’s not good for the birds, who might become listless and disoriented, and unable to fly or defend themselves.
 Think Wild regularly rescues and treats patients for lead poisoning at our wildlife hospital, however lead poisoning is often fatal.